hauska7/rbrt/README.md

 ## Descriprion

 This is a business logic framework for ruby.
-It is meant as help for keeping tract of what is the state of domain objects and associations in memory.
-When time comes you can add domain objects to persistance object which will generate proper SQL writes.
+It allows for running tests without database.
+Some patterns used are Repository, Identity Map, Unit Of Work.

 Business logic can depend on query methods for DB reads

   `queries.post_with_comments(post_id: post_id))`

 And persistance object for DB writes.

-  `persistance.add(post)`

-  `persistance.add(comments)`

   `persistance.persist`